box/developer.box.com/content/guides/search/quick-start/3-apply-template-to-file.md

 # Add Metadata Template to a File

-In order to obtain at least one result when we search using metadata in step 4, we need to ensure the metadata template is applied to at least one file.
-Again, there are two ways to do this: via the UI or via the API.
+Your metadata template needs to be applied to at least one file to ensure a result in step 4.
+There are two ways to do add a metadata template to a file: via the UI or via the API.

 ## UI